Tinks18/Go-Gym/README.md

 This covers:

-* Create Booking - Only authorized to staff member
+* Create Booking - Only authorized to user
-* Edit Booking - Only authorized to staff member
+* Edit Booking - Only authorized to user
-* Delete Booking - Only authorized to staff member
+* Delete Booking - Only authorized to user
-* Update booking - Only authorized to the staff member
-* View Booking - Only authorized to the staff member who created the booking or a customer
+* View Booking - Only authorized to the user

 ``USER STORY - As a developer, I need to implement a 500 error page to alert users when an internal server error occurs``